DutchDjangoAssociation/django-sprint/flyer.md

 During a sprint, a lot of people are working on Django at the same time.
 To prevent people from working on the same issues, we use Django's bug tracker.
-Before you start working on an issue, make sure to assign it to yourself, so someone else won't start working on it too.
-If the issue doesn't exist yet, you should create one, but look for an existing ticket first so you don't create a duplicate.
-If a ticket was already assigned to someone in the past but they don't appear to work on it anymore, feel free to take it.
+Before you start working on a ticket, make sure to assign it to yourself, so others can see you're on it already.
+If you want to work on an improvement, but there is no ticket yet, create one.
+If a ticket was already
+assigned to someone in the past but they don't appear to work on it anymore, feel free to take it.